-If I dare to be humble enough, then I admit that I can learn from anyone and anything.
-Truly, the learning opportunities are unlimited in life.
+If I dare to be humble enough, I can learn from anyone and anything.

 “My parents were separated before I was born.
 I never met my dad.
 He died when I was 18.”